lab272/semtex_varkinvis/README.md

 Optional multi-process parallelisation across 2D Fourier modes is supported via MPI.

-The method uses continuous-Galerkin Legendre–Gauss–Lobatto nodal-based spectral-element elliptic equation solvers, a 2,3,5 prime-factor FFT, and a backward-time (a.k.a. stiffly-stable) equal-order (P_N-P_N) velocity-pressure semi-explicit timesplitting method for DNS, with first-, second-, or third-order time integation.
+The method uses continuous-Galerkin Legendre–Gauss–Lobatto nodal-based spectral-element elliptic equation solvers, a 2,3,5 prime-factor FFT, and a backward-time (a.k.a. stiffly-stable) equal-order (P_N–P_N) velocity-pressure semi-explicit timesplitting method for DNS, with first-, second-, or third-order time integation.
 Skew-symmetric forms of the nonlinear terms in the NSE are the default for robust operation.
 No form of dealiasing is used when creating nonlinear product terms.

 Elliptic equations are by default solved using direct methods (Cholesky decomposition allied with element-level static